goschtl/zope/z3c.macroviewlet/trunk/src/z3c/macroviewlet/README.txt

 ==============

-This package provides a ZCML directive which allows you to register a macro deined in a template as a viewlet.
+This package provides a ZCML directive which allows you to register a macro defined in a template as a viewlet.
 Such a macro based viewlet acts 100% the same as a other viewlets.
-It could be very handy if you like to write a layout template in one page template and define selective parts as viewlets without to add any additional HTML.
-Let me show how this will look like:
+It could be very handy if you want to write a layout template in one page template and define selective parts as viewlets without adding any additional HTML.
+Let me show what this will look like:

 The layout/master template can look like this: